 Thank you for your interest in www.JohnSeanDoyle.com.
 I am Sean Doyle.
-In this blog, and in my forthcoming book “What It Means To Be Human“, I explore the poetry and science of well-being.
+In this blog, and in my book “Mud and Dreams: Essays on falling more deeply in love with life“, I explore the poetry and science of well-being.
 The book and the blog are an invitation to inject a little more hope, affection and meaning into the world.
 It is about recovering a reverence for being, and creating a culture of kindness.
 Whether it involves the work place, parenting, community, home or hardship, this site is about loving life just a little bit more.

 I have been a lawyer for over twenty years.
 It has enabled me to live comfortably and care for my family.
 The work is interesting, and at times, I have been able to do some good things for people in need.